 In order to identify ELs, each school administers a home language survey to every student upon enrollment as part of the online enrollment process.
-The home language survey serves as a first screening process to identify students who may have limited English proficiency.
+The home language survey serves as a first screening process to identify students who may be eligible for EL services.
 The home language survey includes four essential questions: